dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 ### 13.5.3 Reconstitution Phase

-This section discusses activities necessary for restoring Dynaton Data operations at the original or new site.
+This section discusses activities necessary for restoring Dynaton operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
-When the hosted data center at the original or new site has been restored, Dynaton Data operations at the alternate site may be transitioned back.
+When the hosted data center at the original or new site has been restored, Dynaton operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
    - Begin replication of new environment using AWS console. - Infrastructure